 Most people today believe in free will, and justice and retributive judgment are considered impossible without it.
 But most people do not know that free will is essentially a Christian concept.
 Even those who despise Christianity cherish their free will very much, not realizing, ignorant as they are, that free will was developed mainly as a defense of Christian theology.
 (That is not the entire truth; I have written in greater detail about this in my third book, Die Notwendigkeit der Notwendigkeit, which was also my doctoral dissertation, especially on pp. 103-109, but there is no question that Christian theology, particularly at the hands of Augustine, played the most crucial part in crystallizing the notion of free will.)
 Kant, a liberal but ultimately quite religiously minded thinker, also contributed a great deal to the anchoring of free will in the popular consciousness.
 Kant is for many reasons a very dangerous thinker, and he has caused a lot of damage, one reason being that in rejecting a great deal of Christian dogma he nonetheless insisted on preserving a lot of its metaphysical absolutism, so that such irrational absolutism became acceptable even to the non-religious.
 A more salutary result would have been for people who rejected religion to also reject any pretension to a higher metaphysical dogma.
 But as things are, most people today who pride themselves on rationally rejecting religion, unwittingly preserve in their thought and mentality much of what is at its core religious metaphysics.
 They do not know how to face the world without it.
 Kant, who values morality over art, is thus a precursor of the sort of bourgeois liberal one sees everywhere.

-Kant himself acknowledges that he cannot prove free will scientifically or rationally – and at least I give him credit for that, because indeed no such proof is possible.
-But in several passages his insistence on free will comes forth strongly, such as in the third antinomy of the Kritik der reinen Vernunft, where he posits a sort of Aristotelian principle or beginning (Greek arche) of action in human beings themselves, as opposed to in their exterior world; in the analytic of the Kritik der praktischen Vernunft; also, passim, in the Grundlegung zur Metaphysik der Sitten.
+Kant's insistence on free will comes forth strongly in several passages, such as in the third antinomy of the Kritik der reinen Vernunft, where he posits a sort of Aristotelian principle or beginning (Greek arche) of action in human beings themselves, as opposed to in their exterior world; in the analytic of the Kritik der praktischen Vernunft; also, passim, in the Grundlegung zur Metaphysik der Sitten.

 (The perspicacious reader will interject: But if the arche is already Aristotelian, then surely free will antedates Christianity.
 This is an important point and the reason why I said above that the Christianity of free will is not the entire truth.
 Essentially, whereas free will itself is Christian, the seeds of free will – as of so much else – were planted by the pagan Greeks.
 Aristotle in the Nicomachean Ethics and even Plato in the Republic laid the philosophical groundwork for what later became free will, but what is to them rather the link between responsibility and action does in Christianity become the absolute necessity of metaphysical freedom, for if human beings are not free, God must be held responsible for their crimes.)